Lucena position: Rook pawn

 and White has a won queen versus rook endgame – one that is easier to win than one where the rook is close to its king.

 Some exceptions

 Not all similar positions are wins.
 In this position, Black draws because he can safely check from the side.
 For this defense to work, there must be at least three files between the defending rook and the attacking king, and the defending king must be positioned such that it does not block the checks; that is, the defending king is on the "short side" of the pawn (the one with fewer files between the pawn and the edge of the board).
-(See the "short-side defense" at rook and pawn versus rook endgame for more details.)
+(See for more details.)